-Today we tell the time by cell phones, computers and radios, as well highly accurate quartz clocks and watches.
-Time rules our lives much more than in the past.
+Today we tell the time by cellphones, computers and radios, as well as highly accurate quartz clocks and watches.
+Time rules our lives much more than it did in the past.

 Before Europeans arrived, Māori (like other traditional societies) told the time by the rising and setting of the sun, the seasons, and the phases of the moon.

 When settlers began arriving from Britain in the 1840s, they found it strange that Christmas was in summer, not winter.
-Not many could afford clocks or watches, so they used bells to ring the times for school, work and church.
+Few could afford clocks or watches, so they used bells to signal when it was time for school, work and church.

 Each town had a slightly different time.
-Sending telegraphs around the country was tricky because people at telegraph offices did not work exactly the same hours.
+Sending telegraph messages around the country was tricky because people at telegraph offices did not work exactly the same hours.